crafty-arl/ETHERITHCLI/README.md

 ## 🌟 What is Etheirth?

-Etheirth is a decentralized memory vault designed specifically for Black and Brown families to preserve and protect their most precious cultural artifacts.
-Your family's legacy is:
+Etheirth is a **public archive** for preserving Black and Brown family legacies.
+This is a community-shared space where your family's cultural artifacts are:
 - **Stored permanently** on the decentralized web (IPFS) - no single company can take it away
 - **Organized with care** using AI that understands the importance of family history
 - **Accessible from anywhere** - share your stories with family across the globe
 - **Protected forever** - your memories survive generations, not just years
+- **Part of our collective heritage** - contributing to a shared archive of Black and Brown history

-Think of Etheirth as your family's digital heirloom chest that never gets lost, damaged, or forgotten.
+Think of Etheirth as a community digital heirloom chest where families come together to preserve our collective cultural legacy.

+> **🌐 Important**: This is currently a **public archive**.
+All uploaded content becomes part of our shared community heritage archive.
+If you prefer private family storage, please wait for future updates with private vault options.

 ## ✨ What You Can Preserve